 Listing 12.08 for Disability Evaluation Under Social Security

 The first Social Security listing considered for a diagnosis of Asperger’s is 12.08.
 This listing requires proof of both of the following criteria:

 A Criteria for Listing 12.08

-The A criteria requires medical documentation of one of the following: distrust and suspiciousness of others; detachment from social relationships; disregard for and violation of the rights of others; instability of interpersonal relationships; excessive emotionality and attention seeking; feelings of inadequacy; excessive need to be taken care of; preoccupation with perfectionism and orderliness; or recurrent, impulsive, aggressive behavioral outbursts.
+The A criteria require medical documentation of one of the following: distrust and suspiciousness of others; detachment from social relationships; disregard for and violation of the rights of others; instability of interpersonal relationships; excessive emotionality and attention-seeking; feelings of inadequacy; excessive need to be taken care of; preoccupation with perfectionism and orderliness; or recurrent, impulsive, aggressive behavioral outbursts.

 B Criteria for Listing 12.08